-Volatile flavor compounds that form through the interaction of organic acids with alcohols during fermentation and contribute to the fruity aroma and flavor of beer.
+Volatile flavor compounds that form through the interaction of organic acids with alcohols during fermentation contribute to the fruity aroma and flavor of the beer.
 Esters are very common in ales.

-A one-way valve, often made of glass or plastic that is fitted onto a fermenter and allows carbon dioxide gas to escape from the fermenter while excluding ambient wild yeasts, bacteria and contaminants.
+A one-way valve, often made of glass or plastic is fitted onto a fermenter and allows carbon dioxide gas to escape from the fermenter while excluding ambient wild yeasts, bacteria, and contaminants.

 The passage of a liquid through a permeable or porous substance to remove solid matter in suspension, often yeast.

 The specific gravity of a beer is measured when fermentation is complete (when all desired fermentable sugars have been converted to alcohol and carbon dioxide gas).